ilora-ishaque/data-science-projects/README.md

 [My Github](https://github.com/ilora-ishaque/data-science-projects)

 1. Reccomender system for Santander Products

    [Project GitHub](https://github.com/ilora-ishaque/santander-recommender-system)

    The goal of this project is to create an effective recommendation system.
 This allows Santander bank to better meet the individual needs of all customers.
-To achieve this, the user-item matrix will be used containing the ID of consumers and the products they owned as of May 28, 2015.
+To achieve this, the user- item matrix will be used containing the ID of consumers and the products they owned as of May 28, 2015.
 Then, recommendations in three different recommendation models will be calculated.
 It will be the popularity-based model, the memory-based collaborative filtering model, and the model-based collaborative filtering model.
 Then all three recommendations models will be combined into the weighted hybrid recommendation system.
 The result will be evaluated using average precision metrics.

 3. End-to-end Student Score Prediction